Part 1: Build Scenarios

 Saving the scenario

 1. Click Save () when the scenario loads.
-STK creates a folder with the same name as your scenario for you.
+The STK application creates a folder with the same name as your scenario for you.

-2. Verify the scenario name and location in the Save As window.
+2. Verify the scenario name and location in the Save As dialog box.

 3. Click Save.

-All windows and toolbars discussed in this lesson are some of the most commonly used defaults you see when you install and open STK for the first time STK.
+All windows and toolbars discussed in this lesson are some of the most commonly used defaults you see when you install and open the STK application for the first time.

-Menus and toolbars are at the top of STK.
+Menus and toolbars are at the top of the STK application window.
 This tutorial covers selected tools.
 Tools not covered in this tutorial are covered in later lessons.
 You can display or hide toolbars to customize your STK windows.
 For extensive information on using STK Toolbars, go to the Using STK Toolbars Help page.

-2. Hover over Toolbars to extend the menu.
+3. Hover over the Toolbars menu option to extend the Toolbars menu.
 This is one way to choose the toolbars you require.

-3. Right-click in the empty space to the right of the currently available toolbars.
+4. Right-click in the empty space to the right of the currently available toolbars to show the shortcut menu.
 This is another way to quickly enable and disable Menu selections and toolbars.

 2. Select Tile Vertically to evenly space the windows side-by-side in the workspace.

-You can customize the 2D Graphics Window by modifying its properties, such as colors, geographic features, display formats, and latitude / longitude line spacing.
-Look at the 2D Graphics window and notice the separation between umbra and direct sun.
-You can specify this separation in the 2D Graphics Window's Properties:
+You can customize the 2D Graphics window by modifying its properties (), such as colors, geographic features, display formats, and latitude / longitude line spacing.

-When activated, Grab Globe enables you to move or pan the central body in grab mode.
+When selected, Grab Globe enables you to move or pan the central body in grab mode.
 Grab Globe is enabled by default.

-1. Click Grab Globe () in the 2D Graphics Defaults toolbar if it's not enabled.
+1. Click the Grab Globe () button in the 2D Graphics window's 2D Window Defaults toolbar if it's not already enabled.

 2. To pan, place your cursor on the 2D Graphics window map.

-3. Hold the left mouse button and drag the mouse around the 2D Graphics window.
+3. Hold the left mouse button down and drag your cursor around to move around in the 2D Graphics window.

 Zoom In brings the view closer to the selected area and changes the map center.
 Each time you zoom in, it adds one zoom level to the zoom stack.

-1. Click Zoom In () in the 2D Graphics Defaults toolbar.
+1. Click Zoom In () in the 2D Window Defaults toolbar.

 3. Hold down the left mouse button.

-4. Drag your mouse cursor across the area of the 2D map window you want to zoom.
+4. Drag your cursor across the area of the 2D map window to which you want to zoom.
 This draws a box around the area of interest.

 Zoom Out widens the view of the 2D Graphics window one zoom level per click.

-1. Click Zoom Out () in the 2D Graphics Defaults toolbar to zoom out of the 2D window one zoom level.
+1. Click Zoom Out () in the 2D Window Defaults toolbar to zoom out one zoom level.

-2. You can continue to click Zoom Out () until the 2D map fills the display window.
+2. You can continue to click Zoom Out () until the entire map is shown in the 2D Graphics window.

 1. Place your cursor on the 2D Graphics window map.

-2. Move the mouse scroll wheel up to zoom in on the 2D Graphics window map.
+2. Move the mouse scroll wheel up to zoom in to the map in the 2D Graphics window.

-3. Move the mouse scroll wheel down to zoom out on the 2D Graphics window map.
+3. Move the mouse scroll wheel down to zoom out of the map in the 2D Graphics window.

 The 2D Graphics toolbar provides easy access to the most frequently used options and tools to control the graphical display of your scenario in the 2D Graphics window.